rozukke/rust-gan/README.md

 This is a repository meant to demonstrate running a PyTorch script from a Rust binary with versioning and deployment using Nix.

+## Installation
+Tested working on WSL with `Ubuntu-24.04 LTS`.
+Please ensure that you have the latest version Nvidia driver installed on your system (tested with driver version `560.70`).
+Starting a shell with `nix develop` should print "CUDA found!" to the console.

 ## Usage
 For development purposes, use `nix develop` to start a dev shell with all required packages.
 Place an appropriate model file into the `model` directory.
 Ensure it has a `.pth` extension.
 Some models may not be able to be loaded, so a working one is provided here (TODO).